 With all of that said, we are ecstatic to see Magic Kingdom getting serious about snacking.
 Irrespective of whether the decision was motivated by chasing trends or for Instagram photoshoots in front of walls, we’re pleased with many of the results.
 We’re also optimistic that over time, choices will be tweaked and improved, cultivating (or “curating” as the cool kids say) a solid lineup of savory snacks and decadent desserts that are both fun looking and delicious.

+Although Walt Disney World reopened over a year ago, if you’re visiting Walt Disney World in 2021, be advised that menus are still scaled back and some locations remain closed.
+While these options are all currently available, that could change at any time.
 We’ll keep this post updated as those menus change.
-For now, here is a look at the best snacks and desserts in Magic Kingdom as of Fall 2018…
+For now, here is a look at the best snacks and desserts in Magic Kingdom as of late July 2021…

 Our luck with Cheshire Cafe over the years has been very spotty.
-A few years ago, they had “gourmet” cake cups, or deconstructed cupcakes.
+Several years ago, they had “gourmet” cake cups, or deconstructed cupcakes.
 The problem was that these tasted like they had been ‘deconstructed’ because they were stale.

 The last couple of years, we’ve had much better luck, and the Cheshire Cat Tail becoming a tried and true Magic Kingdom snack option.
 This is basically a Danish Chocolate Twist with icing to up the photogenic ante and make it resemble Cheshire Cat.